floate/big-red-framework/readme.txt

 # $soup->child__construct()
--- intended to be overridden in the child theme Constructor used by the child theme, it call functions required for setup of the child theme.
+-- intended to be overridden in the child theme Constructor used by the child theme, it calls functions required for setup of the child theme.
-This function is intentionally blank in the framework's & the starter's functions.php.
+This function is intentionally blank in the framework & the starter functions.php file.
 It is intended to be used by web developers adding advanced functionality to their child themes.

 # $soup->defineMinimised()